 Greentown Labs Board Member

-Secretary Theoharides received a B.A. in Ecology and Evolutionary Biology from Dartmouth College and Masters of Science in Ecology and Environmental Biology from University of Massachusetts-Boston.
+Theoharides received a B.A. in Ecology and Evolutionary Biology from Dartmouth College and a Master of Science in Ecology and Environmental Biology from the University of Massachusetts-Boston.